offspot/metrics/architecture_software.md

 Inputs are then transformed into Indicators by an [Indicator Processor](backend/src//backend/business/indicators/processor.py).
 This processor knows the list of all indicators configured on the system.
 It is responsible to :
 - proposes each input to each indicator capable to handle the current kind of input
-- transfer data once per minute into the database
+- transfer data once per minute into the database to resist unattended process shutdown (e.g. due to power outages)
 - refresh indicators once per hour and store them into the database
 - cleanup old indicators data and associated unused data
 - reload transient data from the database when the backend restarts (after a power cycle for instance)